zonca/plancknull/README.md

 * `differences.py`

-and an example script for LFI DX9 that can run either in parallel or serial:
+and a run script that can run either serially or in parallel:

+* `run_null.py`

+`run_null.py` requires a configuration file as argument, for example:

+* `run_dx9_10deg.conf`

+which includes all the parameter for the run and also the path to the configuration for reading the maps from disk, in this case:

-* `run_lfidx9_ipy.py`
+* `read_dx9.conf`

 Once the tests have been executed, the user can produce a HTML report using